Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Infinitesimal rigidity

-\begin{proof} Connect $g_0, g_1$ by a smooth path $g_t$.
-The faces of $\partial M(g_t)$ change smoothly except times when some vertices can merge or split.
-One can see that these changes do not affect the isotopy type of $L(g^D_t)$ in $M^D$. \end{proof}
+We claim that if $g_0$, $g_1$ belong to the same connected component of $\mathcal P(M, V)$, then $L(g^D_0)$, $L(g^D_1)$ are isotopic as subsets of $M^D$.
+Indeed, for every $g \in \mc P(M, V)$ that has a vertex of degree $>3$ and for every four marked planes in $\tilde N(\ol g)$ intersecting in the same point, the subset of $\mc P(M, V)$, consisting of $g' \in \mc P(M, V)$ such that these planes continue to intersect in the same point in $\tilde N(\ol g')$, is a smooth submanifold of codimension 1 in $\mc P(M, V)$ around $g$.
+(Furthermore, this submanifold is analytic for a natural analytic structure on $\mc P(M, V)$.)
+Locally in $\mc P(M, V)$ there are finitely many such submanifolds.
+Therefore, for any two $g_0, g_1$ belonging to the same component of $\mc P(M, V)$, we can connect them by a smooth path $g_t$ transversal to all such submanifolds.
+Along the path some vertices of $\pt M(g_t)$ can merge or split.
+In both cases one can see that these changes do not affect the isotopy type of $L(g^D_t)$ in $M^D$.

-We need now some preliminaries on the deformation spaces of hyperbolic cone-metrics similar to our treatment of convex cocompact hyperbolic metrics in Section~\ref{cocomp}.
-Fix a connected component $U$ of $\mathcal P(M, V)$ and let $L$ be a smooth open manifold diffeomorphic to $L(g^D)$ for all $g \in U$.
+We need now some preliminaries on the deformation spaces of hyperbolic cone-3-manifolds similar to our treatment of convex cocompact hyperbolic metrics in Section~\ref{cocomp}.
+Fix a connected component $\mc P_0$ of $\mathcal P(M, V)$.
+Let $L$ be a smooth open manifold diffeomorphic to $L(g^D)$ for $g \in \mc P_0$.
 Note that $L$ is diffeomorphic to the interior of a compact manifold with boundary, obtained by deleting from $M^D(g^D)$ a small regular neighborhood of the singular set.
-By $\mathcal H(L)$ we denote the space of hyperbolic metrics on $L$ up to equivalence, where the equivalence is generated by isotopies and thickenings.
+We denote by $\mathcal H(L)$ the space of hyperbolic metrics on $L$ up to equivalence, where the equivalence is generated by isotopies and thickenings.
 Here the metrics are not necessarily complete.
 If a hyperbolic metric $g_1$ on $L$ extends to a hyperbolic metric $g_2$ on $L \cup (\partial L \times [0, \e))$ for $\e>0$, then $g_2$, considered as a metric on $L$, is called \emph{a thickening} of $g_1$.
 We refer to~\cite[Section 1.6]{CEG} or to~\cite[ Section 5.3]{CHK} for more details on this equivalence.
-By $\mathcal C(M^D) \subset \mathcal H(L)$ we denote the subspace of metrics such that the metric completion is a hyperbolic cone-manifold homeomorphic to $M^D$.
+We endow the space $\mc H(L)$ with the topology of convergence of the developing maps on compact subsets of $\tilde L$.
+We denote by $\mathcal C(M^D) \subset \mathcal H(L)$ the subspace of equivalence classes that can be represented by metrics, whose metric completion is a hyperbolic cone-manifold homeomorphic to $M^D$.